adtzlr/fiberreinforcedrubber/README.md

   <p align="center">Numeric simulation for a test specimen with a fiber-reinforced rubber composite.</p>
 </p>

-This repository provides the simulation data performed in the paper submitted to ... .
+This repository provides the reproducible simulation data performed in the paper submitted to ... .
 If you use this code in your scientific work, please cite it as:

 ...